aces/Loris/modules/user_accounts/test/TestPlan.md

     3. Check that you can delete one of the additional fields (organization, fax, etc...) that was previously set and that the save is performed.
 14. Check that if generating a new password for a user an email is sent to that user containing the new password (requires email server).
 15. Check that when editing a user account it is not possible to set the password to its actual value (i.e. it needs to change).
+[Automated]
 16. Verify that if the editor does not have permission 'Across all sites add and edit users' then the site drop-down list is populated with the editor's associated sites, otherwise all sites are displayed.
 17. Check that if the 'Display additional information' entry is set to false in the Configuration module, fields Degree,